CrayLabs/SmartSim-Zoo/theta/README.md

 ```bash
 ./run.sh 64 4 256 1 2 1 128 64
 ```
-which inclused the command line arguments that would have been passed by the submit script.
+which includes the command line arguments that would have been passed by the submit script.

 Please note that this example needs to be run with the GNU programming environment